 Time to Market is how long it takes a business to take a product idea, develop it and have it available to buy on their eCommerce site.
-The quicker a business can get its product to market, the more competitive it can be within its industry.
-Here we will take a look at how effective PIM (Product Information Management) can reduce your time to market.
+The quicker you can get your products to market, the more competitive you can be within your industry.
+Let’s take a look at how an effective PIM (Product Information Management) will reduce your time to market.

 Why time to market is important

-Whether you are launching a brand new product, restocking a previous bestseller, or updating an existing product, getting it to market quickly is crucial to your business’s success.
+Whether you’re launching a brand new product, restocking a previous bestseller, or updating an existing product, getting it to market quickly is crucial to your business’s success.
 As well as making your business more competitive, getting your products to market faster will also enable you to take advantage of the following:

 Reduced stock-holding times

-It’s a great way to reduce time to market, however, a speedy product data process is paramount, in order for it to run smoothly.
+It’s a great way to reduce time to market, however, speedy product data processes are paramount for it to run smoothly.

 Increased selling days

-Reducing your time to market, through improved, streamlined product information management will ultimately give you more time to sell your products.
-Overall, more selling days mean increased sales revenues, and you’re more likely to gain a significant advantage over competitors in your industry.
+Reducing your time to market through improved, streamlined product information management will ultimately give you more time to sell your products.
+Overall, more selling days mean increased sales revenues. to add to that, you’re more likely to gain a significant advantage over your competitors.

 Improved marketing operations